 Payment can be done in two ways:

-- twago safePay.
-The majority of contractors registered with us use this method.
-With safePay, the client places the money for the project in a trusted third-party bank account after the project has been awarded.
+- twago safePay (Recommended).
+The majority of contractors registered on twago use this trusted method.
+With twago safePay, the client places the money for the project in a protected safePay Wallet after the project has been awarded.
 Then, you know that the client has the money.
 However, you will not receive the funds until the project has been successfully completed and approved by the client.
+Payments can also be made at any stage of the project lifecycle if agreed beforehand with the client.

 - You agree to an independent payment with the client.
-This means that you send the client an invoice, and he will transfer the money to you, pay by credit card or by PayPal.
+This means that you send the client an invoice, and they will transfer the money to you, pay by credit card or by PayPal.
 However, one of the disadvantages of this method is that if a dispute occurs, you have no guarantee that the client will pay or actually has the money.
-Unfortunately, twago cannot help you in this situation.
+Unfortunately, twago is unable to assist with independent transactions, so we highly recommend using twago safePay, which is fully supported and protected by twago.

 To withdraw money from your twago safePay account, you can first connect your personal bank account to your twago profile.
 Then under the "Finances" tab on your dashboard, click on "twago safePay."
 From there click on “withdraw” and select which account you want to send the money to.